id-unibe-ch/ansible-role-ssh/README.md

 ### ssh_manage_firewall

-    ssh_manage_firewall: true
+    ssh_manage_firewall: false

-Whether to manage firewall (firewalld) or not
+Whether to manage the firewall using `ansible.posix.firwalld` or not.
+This a soft dependency.
+If you want to use it, either use the full Ansible package or add the collection `ansible.posix` to your `requirements.yml`!

 ## Example Playbook